Naitreey/notes-and-knowledge/cs/html-css/language.rst

   distributed.

 - flex. shorthand for flex-grow, flex-shrink and flex-basis.

+  specified values:

+  * none. equals to 0 0 auto.

+  * 1 value:

+    - a unitless number, interpreted as flex-grow;

+    - any valid value for flex-basis;

+  * 2 values: first value is for flex-grow; second value is for flex-shrink if it is unitless number, or for flex-basis if it is valid value for that.

+  * 3 values: for 3 properties respectively.

 - align-self. override this item's alignment at cross axis direction as defined by ``align-items``.